vectordotdev/vector/docs/usage/configuration/sources/file.md

 Array of file patterns to exclude.
 [Globbing](#globbing) is supported. *Takes precedence over the `include` option.*

 ### file_key

 `default: "file"`

 The key name added to each event with the full path of the file.

  See [Context](#context) for more info.

-### fingerprinting
+### fingerprinting.*

 #### fingerprinting.fingerprint_bytes

 `default: 256` `unit: bytes`

 The number of bytes read off the head of the file to generate a unique fingerprint.
-Only relevant when strategy = "checksum" See [File Identification](#file-identification) for more info.
+Only relevant when strategy = "checksum"

+ See [File Identification](#file-identification) for more info.

 #### fingerprinting.ignored_header_bytes

 `default: 0` `unit: bytes`

 The number of bytes to skip ahead (or ignore) when generating a unique fingerprint.
 This is helpful if all files share a common header.
-Only relevant when strategy = "checksum" See [File Identification](#file-identification) for more info.
+Only relevant when strategy = "checksum"

+ See [File Identification](#file-identification) for more info.

 #### fingerprinting.strategy